-Polls repeatedly demonstrate that Americans believe financial professionals offer advice, not sales, and they expect that financial professionals who provide financial advice should put the interests of their client ahead of their own and should have to disclose up-front any fees or commissions they earn, as well as any conflicts of interest.
+Polls repeatedly demonstrate that Americans believe financial professionals offer advice, not sales.
+They expect that financial professionals who provide financial advice should put the interests of their client ahead of their own.
+They also expect those professionals to disclose up-front any fees or commissions they earn, as well as any conflicts of interest.

 Individuals offering financial advice may market themselves as professionals yet operate as salespeople.
 Many people use titles like “financial advisor,” “financial planner,” and “personal financial consultant” to gain an advantage over other sales professionals.
-The use of these designations is unregulated, and many such professionals have met no minimum standard requirements.
+The use of these designations is unregulated.
+Many such professionals have met no minimum standard requirements.
 Investors are often unaware of this.
-Many state securities and insurance regulators do not allow a financial professional to use a designation, including one with “senior” in the title unless it has been accredited by the American National Standards Institute or the National Commission for Certifying Agencies.
+Many state securities and insurance regulators do not allow a financial professional to use a designation, including one with “senior” in the title, unless it has been accredited by the American National Standards Institute or the National Commission for Certifying Agencies.
 The accreditation requirement is designed to ensure that the credential is legitimate.

-In general investment advisers who manage $100 million or more in client assets must register with the Securities and Exchange Commission (SEC).
+In general, investment advisors who manage $100 million or more in client assets must register with the Securities and Exchange Commission (SEC).
 In most cases, those who manage less than $100 million must register with the state securities agency in the state(s) where they do business.

-The SEC examines investment advisers who are SEC-registered.
-The states are required to examine investment advisers who register under state law.
+The SEC examines investment advisors who are SEC-registered.
+The states are required to examine investment advisors who register under state law.

-Independent investment advisers owe a fiduciary duty to their clients.
+Independent investment advisors owe a fiduciary duty to their clients.
 They must act in their clients’ best interest.
-They must also properly disclose fees and other expenses, as well as any compensation the adviser may receive from sources other than the client.
+They must also properly disclose fees and other expenses, as well as any compensation the advisor may receive from sources other than the client.

-The Financial Industry Regulatory Authority manages a database of broker registered representatives.
+The Financial Industry Regulatory Authority manages a database of broker-registered representatives.
 The database lists complaints against representatives as well as other information.
 It also discloses the nature and resolution of those complaints.
-Information about investment adviser representatives who are dually registered as broker representatives can also be found there.
-The SEC manages a similar database on representatives of investment advisers registered with the commission.
-Investors must depend on individual states for information on the representatives of state-registered investment advisers.
+Information about investment advisor representatives who are dually registered as broker representatives can also be found there.
+The SEC manages a similar database on representatives of investment advisors registered with the commission.
+Investors must depend on individual states for information on the representatives of state-registered investment advisors.

 INVESTMENT ADVICE: Policy